 Money and duty free for Senegal

-American Express is the most widely accepted, although Diners Club, MasterCard and Visa have limited use.
-Commissions are added for the use of credit cards and many businesses may not accept payments with foreign cards.
-It is best to carry cash for the majority of transactions
+American Express and Visa are more widely accepted than other credit cards.
+Fees are added for the use of credit cards and many businesses may not accept payments with foreign cards.
+It is best to carry cash for the majority of transactions.

-Money-changers can be found throughout Senegal, with exchange rates generally more favourable at border points.
-However, be careful to keep your money in a secure place and watch out for scams.
+Money changers can be found throughout Senegal, with exchange rates generally more favourable at border points.
+However, keep your money safe and watch out for scams.

 Senegal duty free

 The following may be imported into Senegal by travellers over 18 years of age without incurring customs duty:

 • 10 packets of cigarettes, 50 cigars or 250g of tobacco.